thenna91/doctor-appointment-system/README.md

+doctor-appointment-system application developed with Django restframework.

+Using this application

+i) we can add,delete,update & view doctors.
+i) we can add,delete,update & view appointments for a doctor.

-Steps to run the Django Project in windows.
+Steps to run doctor-appointment-system in windows.

 i) To install Virtual Environment package , execute below command in command prompt.